mhightower83/Spi0Utils/examples/README.md

 ## [OutlineCustom](https://github.com/mhightower83/SpiFlashUtils/tree/master/examples/OutlineCustom)

 Similar to "Outline" above.
 Illustrates adding support for an additional Flash part.
-Provides a hypothetical custom handler in `CustomeVendor.ino` for `spi_flash_vendor_cases()`.
+Provides a hypothetical custom handler in `CustomVendor.ino` for `spi_flash_vendor_cases()`.

 ## [OutlineXMC](https://github.com/mhightower83/SpiFlashUtils/tree/master/examples/OutlineXMC)

 Similar to "OutlineCustom" above.
 Illustrates the use of SFDP data for tailoring Flash initialization for each revision of the part.
-Provides a hypothetical custom handler in `CustomeXMC.ino` for `spi_flash_vendor_cases()`.
+Provides a hypothetical custom handler in `CustomXMC.ino` for `spi_flash_vendor_cases()`.

 ## [Blinky](https://github.com/mhightower83/SpiFlashUtils/tree/master/examples/Blinky)